| National Academy of Sciences of Ukraine Scientific Center "Institute

 plasma flow without introducing additional harmful impurities in the

-- Realizations of technological modes with
+film structure.
+Realizations of technological modes with

 regulated self-sputtering of deposited by ions films in the used plasma